 James Chadwick proved in 1912 that electrons and alpha particles produced from a radioactive source could induce x-ray emission.
-The x-ray intensity generated from alpha particle collisions was so low, however, that the specifics of the emission spectra could not be distinguished; therefore, it could not yet be used for purposes of material analysis [1].
+The x-ray intensity generated from alpha particle collisions was so low, however, that the specifics of the emission spectra could not be distinguished; therefore, it could not yet be used for purposes of material analysis.
+[2]

-In 1914, using a demountable x-ray tube and flat crystal spectrometer, Henry Mosely laid the groundwork for PIXE when he bombarded a variety of elements and observed the emission of distinctive x-ray frequencies [2].
-He also found that there was a mathematical relationship between the wavelengths of x-rays and the atomic numbers of the metals that emitted the photons.
+In 1914, using a demountable x-ray tube and flat crystal spectrometer, Henry Mosely laid the groundwork for PIXE when he bombarded a variety of elements and observed the emission of distinctive x-ray frequencies.
+[3] He also found that there was a mathematical relationship between the wavelengths of x-rays and the atomic numbers of the metals that emitted the photons.

-During 1922, Hadding, a Swedish geologist with the University of Lund, detected 10-12 differing elements through an x-ray spectral analysis of an assortment of minerals [3].
+During 1922, Hadding, a Swedish geologist with the University of Lund, detected 10-12 differing elements through an x-ray spectral analysis of an assortment of minerals [4].
 When a positive reconciliation between x-ray emission data and a chemical analysis of these minerals occurred, the scientific community quickly saw that x-ray spectroscopy would allow for effective multielemental analysis.

-In 1950, Raimond Castaing, at the University of Paris, made a breakthrough in x-ray emission spectrometry when he demonstrated that a specimen being analyzed with an electron microscope emitted x-rays that could be appropriated for multielemental analysis [4].
-Castaing used mostly metallurgical samples that were positioned to study spatial composition, he used an electron beam that had a 1μm diameter, and a focusing crystal spectrometer with a Geiger counter for detection.
-This method evolved when a scanning electron microscope was outfitted with an x-ray spectrometer.
-The brightness of a CRT was modulated by incoming x-rays as a function of energy, and the intensity of the created image gave a visual indication of the distribution of a given element as the electron probe scanned the sample [5].
+In 1950, Raimond Castaing, at the University of Paris, made a breakthrough in xray emission spectrometry when he demonstrated that a specimen being analyzed with an electron microscope emitted x-rays that could be appropriated for multielemental analysis.
+[5] Using a 1 $\mu$ m diameter electron beam, and a focusing crystal spectrometer equipped with a Geiger counter detector, Castaing used mostly metallurgical samples positioned to study spatial composition, this method evolved when a scanning electron microscope was outfitted with an x-ray spectrometer.
+The brightness of a CRT was modulated by incoming x-rays as a function of energy, and the intensity of the created image gave a visual indication of the distribution of a given element as the electron probe scanned the sample.
+[5]

 Nuclear physics research greatly expanded during the 1950s, and, therefore, the use of particle accelerators increased as well.
 X-rays were prevalent as background in many nuclear and atomic physics experiments, so it was logical for physicists to gravitate toward theoretical and experimental research surrounding this phenomenon.
-With theoretical knowledge that bremsstrahlung radiation is produced in greater amounts with electrons in lieu of protons, and with information concerning cross sections regarding x-ray production as a function of particle energy and atomic number, the prospect of utilizing heavy charged particles for analysis started to become of interest [PIXE book].
-With respect to MeV protons and 10 keV electrons, the cross section for x-ray production is roughly the same.
+With theoretical knowledge that bremsstrahlung radiation is produced in greater amounts through the use of electron beam verses proton beam, and with information concerning cross sections regarding x-ray production as a function of particle energy and atomic number, the prospect of utilizing heavy charged particles for analysis started to become of interest.
+[5] With respect to MeV protons and 10 keV electrons, the cross section for x-ray production is roughly the same.
 This means that bremsstrahlung background is the main determinant in the sensitivity of x-ray analysis.
-It is found experimentally that background induced by protons is negligible; rather, the main source of background is from the bremsstrahlung given off by the secondary electrons created by the proton beam.
+It is found experimentally that, background induced by protons is negligible; rather, the main source of background is from the bremsstrahlung given off by the secondary electrons created by the proton beam.
 This fact caused physicists to be inclined to use protons as the preferred projectile in x-ray emission analysis.